 The Open Stock Management Receipt button function is required, as well as a button with the Save Stock Management Receipt function.

 If the Open Stock Management Receipt button is pressed at the POS, a window opens with a list of all your open stock receipts.
 In addition to the counting lists of inventories, the system also displays goods receipts and purchase orders.
-In this window, you can create a new purchase order, goods receipt, return, or inventory.
+In this window, you can create a new purchase order, receipt of goods, return, or inventory.
 The creation of an inventory here corresponds to the above-mentioned sample inventory.
-Alternatively, select an available document by tapping it and press “Load Receipt”.
+Alternatively, select an available document by tapping it and press “Load Receipt.”

-Once you have loaded an inventory receipt, a list of products corresponding to a count list is now displayed in the receipt window.
-Now you have the choice to either use the Quantity function to adjust the number of items or by adding items as previously mentioned to the receipt.
+Once you have loaded an inventory receipt, a list of products corresponding to a count list is displayed in the receipt window.
+Now, you can either use the Quantity function to adjust the number of items or add items to the receipt, as previously mentioned.

-*Note: If an item is listed several items on the receipt, only the quantity of the last item is transferred to the cloud as a count value.
-In addition you cannot Book any Inventories from the POS directly, that step will have to be finalized in the Korona.Cloud
+*Note: If an item is listed on the receipt, only the quantity of the last item is transferred to the cloud as a count value.
+In addition, you cannot book any inventories from the POS directly.
+That step will have to be finalized in the Korona.Cloud

 After quantities have been correctly added to the receipt, you can complete the inventory with the Save Stock Management Receipt button.
 The entered quantities are transferred to the cloud and entered as actual stock in the appropriate inventory.
 No counts are transferred to the cloud for items canceled on the receipt.
 Non-adjusted quantities are transferred with the counted value of zero.